-Jojoba’s non staining quality is very important to our clients.
+Have you ever wondered how to get jojoba oil out of clothes?
+Jojoba’s non-staining quality is very important to our clients.
 We receive many comments on how important this quality is.
 Massage therapists love that it doesn’t stain the sheets and doesn’t cause a rancid smell after a year.
 Others love that it doesn’t stain their clothing if they accidentally spill it or put too much on.
 When used properly, our jojoba will stay in the skin.
 If it is coming out on linens and clothing, you are very likely using too much.
-Try reducing the amount of jojoba being used to reduce skin of jojoba transferring to fabric.
+Try reducing the amount of jojoba being used on the skin to reduce jojoba transferring to fabric.

 Do you have any laundering tips to add?